The Shrine, by John William Waterhouse

 “Therefore be imitators of God as dear children.
 And walk in love as Christ also has loved us, and given Himself for us an offering and a sacrifice to God for a sweet-smelling aroma.“ ~Ephesians 5:1-2

 How many times have I not been God’s sweet-smelling perfume and instead really stunk up the place?
-How often have I turned people off from Christ because of my malodorous, sinful condition, or worse, my lack of love, my failure to extend grace?
+How often have I turned people off not just from me, myself and I, but also from Christ because of my malodorous, sinful condition, or worse, my lack of love, my failure to extend grace?

 “Dead flies putrefy the perfumer’s ointment and give off a foul odor.” ~Ecclesiastes 10:1a